G8TIC/radar/INSTALL.md

 2. You have a Linux OS based on Debian 10.x or later
 3. You have a root access to your machine
 4. Your system has a supported ADS-B receiver and radio sub-system
+5. Your ADS-B receiving system is already tested and working
-5. You have build envionment (GCC, make and git) installed
+6. You have a software development envionment (GCC, make and git) installed

 ## Computer system